arcana-lab/heartbeatcompiler/README.md

 - `CHUNK_LOOP_ITERATIONS`: whether to execute the loop in chunk before calling loop_handler.
 The default is `true`.

+- `ADAPTIVE_CHUNKSIZE_CONTROL`: whether to do adaptive chunksize control to minimize the software polling overhead.
+The default is `false`.

 - `SMALLE_GRANULARITY`: the minimal remaining iteration size for a loop to enable heartbeat promotion.
 The default is `2`.

 ### Chunksize options
 The chunksize option can be supplied in a per-loop-level manner such as `CHUNKSIZE_0` for level 0, `CHUNKSIZE_1` for level 1.
 Depends on the number of levels a loop nest has.
 If not supplied, the compilation uses the default chunksize provided in `heartbeat.config` per benchmark folder.
 Chunksize should not be less than `1` to avoid an infinite loop.
+If using `SOFTWARE_POLLING` as the mechanism to detect heartbeat and `ADAPTIVE_CHUNKSIZE_CONTROL` is turned on, the chunksize will change during program runtime.

 ### Benchmark-specific options
 The following benchmarks have specific compilation options